^

 • clarification of the degree of activity of tuberculosis infection and the appropriateness of prescribing chemoprophylaxis;

-• determination of tuberculosis activity;
+• determination of the activity of the tuberculosis process;

 • fluorography (including digital);